-Take Stock In Children of Florida provides a unique opportunity for deserving, qualified students.
+Take Stock in Children of Florida provides a unique opportunity for deserving, qualified students.
 The program offers students college scholarships and caring volunteer mentors.
 The comprehensive services start in middle school, continue through high school, and include their transition into college.
-For further information contact Lynne Casamayor, Take Stock Success Coach at Ext 53303.
+For further information contact David Henriquez, the Take Stock Success Coach at Ext.
+53303.